isabella232/campaign-learn.en/help/control-panel-tutorials/instance-settings/gpg-key-management/generate-and-install-gpg-keys.md

 role: Admin
 level: Experienced
 ---
-# Generate and install GPG keys for data encryption
+# Generate and install GPG keys

-Learn how to generate and install a public/private key pair on a specified [!DNL Campaign] instance for the encryption of outbound data.
+Learn how to generate and install a public/private key pair on a [!DNL Campaign] instance for data encryption.

 >[!VIDEO](https://video.tv.adobe.com/v/36386?quality=12)